CSCI265project/CSCI265-Project/Docs/Standards and Procedures.md

 ---

 A Docs Directory will be maintained at the top level of the project repo.
-This branch will contain all the files mentioned below(once completed, also be updated as the project goes on).
+This Directory will contain all the files mentioned below(once completed, also be updated as the project goes on).
 For each md file, there is a designated maintainer who is responsible for updating and maintaining that specific file as time goes on.
 Most of these md docs are worked on by some team members but not all at their initial conception as time goes on they need to be updated by a team member just get the guidance of the original author listed below on that document.
+This Docs directory will be found in the 'main' branch along with images directory

 proposal.md(Nayana)
 charter.md(Kazuki)